AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-installation-instructions.md

    **Validate the installation**

-   To know the platforms that are certified to work with this release, see the [technicalrequirements](/help/sites-deploying/technical-requirements.md).
+   To know the platforms that are certified to work with this release, see the [technical requirements](/help/sites-deploying/technical-requirements.md).

-   1. The product information page (`/system/console/productinfo`) displays the updated versionstring `Adobe Experience      Manager (6.5.15.0)` under [!UICONTROL Installed Products].<!-- UPDATE FOR EACH NEW RELEASE -->
+   1. The product information page (`/system/console/productinfo`) displays the updated version string `Adobe Experience      Manager (6.5.15.0)` under [!UICONTROL Installed Products].<!-- UPDATE FOR EACH NEW RELEASE -->
    1. All OSGi bundles are either **[!UICONTROL ACTIVE]** or **[!UICONTROL FRAGMENT]** in theOSGi Console (Use Web     Console: `/system/console/bundles`).
    1. The OSGi bundle `org.apache.jackrabbit.oak-core` is version 1.22.13 or later (Use WebConsole: `/system/console/     bundles`).